 This is a big one, and also the hardest to achieve.
 Some of the most iconic anti heroes have an ineffable magnetism to them.
 Think about Don Draper, Tony Soprano, or Tommy Shelby.
 There’s something about them that we can’t look away from.

 A lot of this is in the acting – James Gandolfini, Jon Hamm, and Cillian Murphy are incredibly talented.
 But some of this can come from writing, too.
-Make your character complex, layered and unpredictable.
+Make your character round, layered and unpredictable.
 Give your lead something to work with, and the infamy will follow.

 A great anti hero is just a great character, after all.